Security in the Mediterranean: What Role for the EU?

 Federica Bicchi, Associate Professor in International Relations of Europe at the London School of Economics.

-The seminar will be moderated by Björn Fägersten, Senior Reseach Fellow and Head of UI’s Europe Programme.
+The seminar was moderated by Björn Fägersten, Senior Reseach Fellow and Head of UI’s Europe Programme.